New York City Travel Guide

 To visit New York City is to visit one of the most exciting and diverse man-made environments on earth, and travellers never seem to tire of this ever-changing metropolis.
-New York really is the city that never sleeps and although some may find it somewhat exhausting, nobody denies that it is endlessly stimulating.
+New York really is the city that never sleeps and nobody denies that it's endlessly stimulating.

 Best time to visit New York City

 Although the city is a year-round destination, the best time to travel to New York is in autumn, during September and October, when the days are mild and pleasant, without the high humidity of the spring and summer months, or the snow and freezing temperatures that occur in winter.
 Read more on New York City's Climate and Weather.

 -Watch a show on Broadway, a joy for the whole family.

 -Marvel at New York's skyline from the observation deck of the mighty Empire State Building.